msft-mirror-aosp/platform.developers.build/prebuilts/gradle/JumpingJack/README.md

 [SensorEventListener][1] offers you methods used for receiving notifications from the [SensorManager][2] when sensor values have changed.

-This example counts how many times Jumping Jakcs are performed by detecting the value of the Gravity sensor by the following code:
+This example counts how many times Jumping Jacks are performed by detecting the value of the Gravity sensor by the following code:

 ```java